 Juniper Bark Beetles and Cedar Bark Beetle

-Phloeosinus serratus, Phleosinus sp
+Phloeosinus serratus, Phleosinus sp. (beetle)

 The juniper bark beetle (Phloeosinus serratus) thrives during times of drought and other stresses.
 The beetles normally attack only weakened juniper trees unless the climate conditions are exceptionally dry.